WilliamArnberg/Portfolio/content/articles/ecs_article.md

 At the beginning of our second year at ***The Game Assembly*** we get the opportunity to build our own game engines, and in the previous year I got a lot of experience working in a more pure object-oriented way using GameObject component systems riddled with virtual functions causing cache misses at every function call.
+This ECS will have been used in a total of three games which you will be able to see [here](https://williamarnberg.com/articles/game_projects/).

 Having dug through the trenches and seen what problems could arise making games with a object oriented and inheritance based model I felt a major lacking of knowledge towards a the data oriented way of programming I had seen a lot of GDC / CPPCon talks about.